backstage/backstage/packages/integration/api-report.md

 import { Config } from '@backstage/config';

-// Warning: (ae-missing-release-tag) "AzureIntegration" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class AzureIntegration implements ScmIntegration {
     constructor(integrationConfig: AzureIntegrationConfig);
     // (undocumented)
     get config(): AzureIntegrationConfig;
-    // Warning: (ae-forgotten-export) The symbol "ScmIntegrationsFactory" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static factory: ScmIntegrationsFactory<AzureIntegration>;
     // (undocumented)